-Lou Somma is retired from the Saratoga County Sheriff's Dept. after a 33 yr. career in law enforcement.
+Lou Somma is with the Saratoga County Sheriff’s Office with 33 years of service.
 He served in the United States Army from 1962 to 1965 as a Sergeant.
 Lou had served as the President of the Ballston Spa PBA and is the Past President of REACT (Radio Emergency Association Communications Team).
 Lou volunteered with the Capital Region COPS chapter, Blue Friday and is a founding member of Blue Friday of New York where he is presently serving as our Vice President.

 Bryan Pettit - Secretary

 Bryan Pettit is a Senior Court Officer for NYS Courts Dept. of Public Safety, currently detailed to Rensselaer Supreme & County Courts since 1998.
 I have an A.A.S. in Criminal Justice from H.V.C.C., and an extensive family history in law enforcement.
 I am excited to be a part of Blue Friday, and look forward to being able to support my brothers & sisters in blue, their families, and continue the legacy of this fine organization.

 Selena Dutcher - Director